Where were you conceived?

 I have been conducting my University for a month or so now and we have had some pretty heavy and much discussed lessons so far.
 I would like to lighten things up some and tell you a true story about my parents; a story that eventually led to my entry into this world.

 Late in his life, my dad had cancer of the larynx and had to have his larynx removed.
 From then on, dad had to communicate with a "sound resonator" that we called his “buzzer”.
 He would hold it to his neck and communicate by holding is mouth just right.
 I had commented after my dad’s death, that I hated that I could no longer remember how his voice sounded.
 Charlie was a lot of things in his life, and a talker was one for which he was well known.
 Upon hearing my comment, my daughter Karyn told me she had interviewed dad as an 8th grade assignment.
 The assignment was to interview someone she admired so she chose my dad, and as luck would have it, she recorded it on tape.
 She found the tape and had her husband, Jayson, transfer it to CDs which they gave to family members.
-The following story is from that recording.
+The following story is an excerpt from that recording.

 Much of my parent’s, Charles and Betty Thomas, early years of marriage were spent apart.
 World War II had started while they were attending high school in Garden City, KS where they had been high school sweethearts.
 They were both 17 when they were married and later, while mom was still a student, dad prepared to go to war.
 Dad joined the army after his graduation; he was still 17.
 Before he shipped out to the South Pacific, mom became pregnant with my older brother, Tom.
 Tom was 2 years old when dad finally saw him for the first time.
 After the war, dad returned home and began making a living for his young family in Garden City, KS.